watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

     <td>
       <ul>
       <li >Feedback may be biased.
 For instance, fans or dedicated users may be more likely to be on Discord than users who did not enjoy the experience.</li>
       <li >Data is often qualitative and not quantitative.
-Unless surveys are provided in Discord, studios may not notice specific trends due to lack of data. </li>
+Unless surveys are provided in Discord, studios may not notice specific trends due to a lack of data. </li>
       </ul>
     </td>
    </tr>